 Ever get the feeling you're being watched?
 If you share a home with a cat, you probably have!
-Whether you've caught your cat looking up at you with those big, wondering eyes, or you've spotted her lurking behind a piece of furniture following your every move, cats are known for their watchful nature.
-Cats may have a unique way of seeing the world, but why does your cat stare at you?
-What does cat staring mean, and should you be concerned?
+Whether you've caught your cat looking up at you with those big, wondering eyes, or you've spotted her lurking behind a piece of furniture following your every move, you've likely noticed your cat's watchful nature.
+Cats may have a unique way of seeing the world, but why does your cat stare at you and is it cause for concern?

 Why Does My Cat Stare At Me?